Darkness447/Darkness447/README.md

 . <br/>
 . <br/>
 . <br/>
-### Mastering the Art of Learning New Tech and Waiting to make this account real one
+### Mastering the Art of Learning New Tech and Waiting For This account to become real one